usetrmnl/trmnl-kobo/readme.md

 - print it with fbink
 - disable wifi
 - disable charging led
-- sleep (suspend to memory) using rtcwake for the time request by the server
+- plan next wake up alarm using rtcwake for the time request by the server
+- sleep (suspend to memory) using rtcwake or suspend to memory if rtcwake can't do it
   - a swipe on screen will wake the device up and force a refresh